 Just because a person may have restricted mobility or some form of disability, doesn’t mean they shouldn’t be able to have their very own inspirational bathroom.
 Independent Living is a term we use to describe a home life which may require certain adaptations to assist with mobility and those everyday tasks and actions which many of us take for granted.

 Independent Living products such as grab rails and fold down seats can offer reassurance and support where it’s needed most, especially when it comes to bathrooms.
+Find out more about the concept of Independent Living and discover the differences between Independent and Assisted Living in our insightful blog posts.

 To show how a bathroom may be created for an elderly relative, we’ve put together a case study, following an average couple buying for a parent.